Our clients use us because of our broad capabilities - They know we can successfully deliver complex app and online

-Stripe and PayPal fall into the end-to-end category, though there are more providers out there.
+Stripe and PayPal fall into the end-to-end category, though there are more providers.
 With this kind of vendor, you use their service, and they handle both the merchant services and fund collection for you and provide you with a dashboard.
-You have a balance that accrues with every sale and payments are made into your bank account at regular intervals, usually every seven days.
-End-to-end is the simplest option, for example, Stripe charges 1.4% +20p (at the time of writing) for European cards, and 2.9% +20p for non-European cards.
+You have a balance that accrues with every sale, and payments are made into your bank account at regular intervals, usually every seven days.
+End-to-end is the simplest option; for example, at the time of writing, Stripe charges 1.4% +20p (at the time of writing) for European cards and 2.9% +20p for non-European cards.

-SagePay and Worldpay fall into this category, who act as a middle-man between your bank and your website or app.
-The merchant-in-the-middle charges a fixed price per transaction, and then your bank takes a fixed percentage on top of the merchant services fee.
-Worldpay, Sagepay and the other merchant service middle-men typically charge 10-20p per transaction and will usually have productised packages based on order volumes.
+SagePay and Worldpay fall into this category, which act as a middle-man between your bank and your website or app.
+The merchant-in-the-middle charges a fixed price per transaction, and your bank takes a fixed percentage on top of the merchant services fee.
+Worldpay, Sagepay and the other merchant service middle-men typically charge 10-20p per transaction and usually have tiered packages based on order volumes.

-With this route you will need to negotiate with your bank about the fees they charge - it’s not uncommon for businesses to shop around the different banks to find the best deal.
+With this merchant services approach, you will need to negotiate with your bank about the fees they charge - it’s not uncommon for businesses to shop around the different banks to find the best deal.
 You will typically be able to achieve between 1-4% depending on the size and nature of your business.

-The largest benefit of the Merchant services approach, is that funds clear directly into your bank account, which may be worth a lot to you if you have a high sales volumes.
+The largest benefit of the Merchant services approach, is that funds clear directly into your bank account, which may be worth a lot to you if you have high sales volumes.

 The merchant services integration typically requires more development time to support as fewer payment related capabilities are provided out-of-the-box, compared with using an end-to-end provider such as Stripe.